-- (2) the projected financial self-sustainability of the RAF, and recognising that the Business Case would need to be amended for Council consideration, should either of these assumptions change; - 3.
-Agrees to match the Federal Funding commitment with a \$20million capital expenditure commitment towards the development of the RAF, noting the required additional funding is being sought from various agencies, including the State Government; - 4.
-Requests the Chief Executive Officer to pursue additional funding from the State Government and other project partners in order to deliver the RAF. - 5.
-In accordance with section 3.59 of the Local Government Act 1995: - gives state-wide public notice of the RAF Section 3.59 Business Plan in Attachment (d); and - notes that following the state-wide public notice period, a report considering submissions (and including an update on the progress of securing additional funding commitments from the State Government and other project partners) will be presented to the February 2021 meeting of Council, where it may be determined to proceed with implementing the Business Plan. - 6.
-Requests the Chief Executive Officer to engage further suitable independent and relevant industry and financial experts to review the Business Case with respect to financial modelling, key operating assumptions, operating cashflows and usage projections as further due diligence and these be reported to Council.
+- 2. Endorses the Business Case for the Recreation and Aquatic Facility (RAF) consisting of: - the Project Definition Plan in Confidential Attachment (b) and - the Operational Feasibility Report in Confidential Attachment (c), - 3.
+Agrees to match the Federal Funding commitment with a \$20million capital expenditure commitment towards the development of the RAF; - 4.
+Requests the Chief Executive Officer to pursue additional funding, from the State Government and other project partners in order to deliver the RAF; and - 5.
+In accordance with section 3.59 of the Local Government Act 1995: - gives state-wide public notice of the RAF Section 3.59 Business Plan in Attachment (d); and - notes that following the state-wide public notice period, a report considering submissions will be presented to the February 2021 meeting of Council, where it may be determined to proceed with implementing the Business Plan.

-For: Mayor Greg Milner and Councillors Samantha Bradder, Carl Celedin,
+For: Mayor Greg Milner; Councillor Carl Celedin; and External Members